MicrosoftDocs/kaizala-docs/Articles/Actions/README.md

     *   [Test and Debug](test.md)
     *   [Publish](publish.md)

-All Kaizala Actions need to confirm to the [validation policies](validation.md) to be eligible to be published to Kaizala clients.
+All Kaizala Actions need to adhere to the [guidelines](validation.md) to be eligible to be published to Kaizala clients.

 ## Build your first Kaizala Action